 Personal Tutor, Foundation Programme

-Ros Tratt studied Pure and Applied Ecology (BSc) at the University of Sheffield, graduating in 1991.
-After that she went on to do a PhD in Wetland Ecology, (University of Sheffield, 1997).
+I studied Pure and Applied Ecology (BSc) at the University of Sheffield, graduating in 1991.
+After that I went on to do a PhD in Wetland Ecology (University of Sheffield, 1997).

-Since then, Ros has worked as an ecologist, building up many years' experience of habitat survey, specialising in investigating and researching the vegetation ecology of wetlands in Britain.
+Since then, I have worked as an ecologist, building up many years' experience of habitat survey, specialising in investigating and researching the vegetation ecology of wetlands in Britain.

-She has also spent several years working in the conservation sector, as an ecologist at the Peak District National Park Authority and as a land management adviser for Natural England (working with land owners in the Peak District moorlands).
+I worked for several years in the conservation sector, including as an ecologist at the Peak District National Park Authority and as a land management adviser for Natural England (working with land owners and land managers in the Peak District moorlands).

-Ros is passionate about fieldwork and building people's skills in habitat survey and field identification of plants.
-In addition to working part-time at DLL, Ros is an associate tutor with the Field Studies Council and a consultant ecologist.
+I am passionate about fieldwork and developing people's skills in habitat survey and field identification of plants.
+In addition to working part-time at DLL, I am also a consultant ecologist and occasionally work with the Field Studies Council as an associate tutor.

 - Research interests

-Ros has a particular interest in terrestrial wetland habitats in Britain and spends much of her time outside DLL engaged in research and consultancy work relating to these habitats.
+I have a particular interest in terrestrial wetland habitats in Britain and I spend much of my time outside DLL engaged in research and consultancy work relating to these habitats.

-The main topics of Ros's current research and work interests are:
+The main topics of my current research and work interests are: